prashantrajan/sgnl-adapter-pagerduty-sa-assignment/README.md

 #### Local Server

-Fork the [Postman SGNL PagerDuty Adapter - Local Server](https://www.postman.com/prashantnadarajan-ll/sgnl-pagerduty-adapter-sa-assignment/grpc-request/67d930b097bf0a921b82e1e5) gRPC collection to view and test this code against a locally built (see build instructions above) copy of the adapter server with the Postman desktop app.
+Fork the [Postman SGNL PagerDuty Adapter - Local Server](https://www.postman.com/prashantnadarajan-ll/sgnl-pagerduty-adapter-sa-assignment/grpc-request/67d930b097bf0a921b82e1e5) gRPC collection to view and test this code against a locally built (see build instructions above) copy of the adapter server with the Postman App.

-Alternatively, you can also manually configure your Postman desktop app as follows:
+Alternatively, you can also manually configure your Postman App as follows:

 1. Define the [`GetPage` Protobuf](https://github.com/SGNL-ai/adapter-framework/blob/f2cafb0d963b54c350350967906ce59776d720a1/api/adapter/v1/adapter.proto) schema.